IBM/dbb-zappbuild/README.md

 * **Merge Build** - Build only changed programs which will be merged back into the mainBuildBranch by using a triple-dot git diff.
 * **Scan Source** - Skip the actual building and only scan source files to store dependency data in collection (migration scenario).
 * **Scan Source + Outputs** - Skip the actual building and only scan source files and existing load modules to dependency data in source and output collection (migration scenario with static linkage scenarios).
 * **Build Preview** - Supplemental build option.
 Process all phases of the supplied build option, but will not execute the commands.
 A build report and a build result are generated with a specific status that excludes them in subsequent impact build calculations.

+To check how to get started with zAppBuild, see [Getting started with zAppbuild](./docs/GettingStarted.md) section.

 Instructions on invoking a zAppBuild is included in [docs/BUILD.md](docs/BUILD.md) as well as invocation samples for the above mentioned build scenarios including sample console logs.